solid/webid-oidc-spec/application-workflow-detailed.md

 # Detailed Web Application Authentication

-This document outlines, in detail, the login and request process for a web application using WebId-OIDC.
+This document outlines, in detail, the login and request process for a web application using WebID-OIDC.
 In general, our user, *Alice* will be using a third-party web application at `https://www.decentphotos.example`  to access data on both her pod at `https://alice.example` and her friend, Bob's pod at `https://bob.example`.

 ## Actors